DaveRead/microKENBAK-1-Compiler/documentation/LanguageSpecification.md

 Statements may not be split across lines.
 Blank lines are ignored.

+## Numeric Literals

+Numbers may be expressed in decimal, octal, or hexadecimal.
+A number without a leading 0 is interpreted as decimal, a number beginning with a leading 0 is interpreted as octal, and numbers beginning with 0x are interpreted as hexadecimal.

+The most of the examples in this guide use octal values to align with the original KENBAK-1 programming guide which generally used octal numbers.
+However, KBlang allows equivalent decimal and hexadecimal numbers to be used anywhere an integer is expected.

+### Examples

+Decimal values: 8, 15, 16, 127, 128, 255

+Octal values: 010, 017, 020, 0177, 0200, 0377

+Hexadecimal values: 0x8, 0xF, 0x10, 0x7F, 0x80, 0xFF

 ##Keywords

 Keywords are not case sensitive.
 LABEL, label, and Label as equivalent.

 The complete list of keywords are:

-`ADD, FROM, GOTO, HALT, IF, ISZERO, LABEL, LET, NOTZERO, SUBTRACT, SYSCALL, TO`
+`ADD, ADDRESSIN, FROM, GOTO, HALT, IF, ISZERO, LABEL, LET, NOTZERO, SUBTRACT, SYSCALL, TO`

 ##Variables